-We, the staff of the Schmitz-Hille Foundation (Thun) and the W. P. Schmitz Foundation (Düsseldorf) are totally committed to the aims of our founder and continue with his work in his spirit.
+We, the staff, together with the Board of Trustees of the W. P. Schmitz Foundation (Thun) and the W. P. Schmitz Foundation (Düsseldorf) are totally committed to the aims of our founder and continue with his work in his spirit: